epics-containers/usb-remote/docs/ARCHITECTURE.md

-# AWUSB Architecture
+# USB_REMOTE Architecture

-This document explains the architecture and design of AWUSB (Anywhere USB).
+This document explains the architecture and design of USB_REMOTE (Anywhere USB).

 ## Overview

-AWUSB is a client-server system for sharing USB devices over a network using the USB/IP protocol.
+USB_REMOTE is a client-server system for sharing USB devices over a network using the USB/IP protocol.
 It provides a high-level Python interface with automatic device discovery across multiple servers.

 It intentionaly provides no security features, relying on network-level security instead.
 This makes it very simple to deploy and operate in controlled environments.

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                         AWUSB Architecture                      │
+│                         USB_REMOTE Architecture                      │
 └─────────────────────────────────────────────────────────────────┘

 ┌──────────────┐                                  ┌──────────────┐